Zahra-Zainab/Gym-Website/README.md

 # Gym-Website

 ## Overview
 **Gym-Website** is a dynamic, user-friendly website designed to provide a seamless digital experience for gym members and potential clients.
-Built using **HTML** and **External CSS**, this website offers a modern, sleek, and fully responsive design.
+Built using **HTML**, **External CSS** and **JavaScript**, this website offers a modern, sleek, and fully responsive design.
 The focus on **web design** ensures a visually appealing interface that enhances user interaction and engagement, while keeping navigation simple and intuitive.

 ## Key Features
 - **Responsive Layout**: The website is designed to automatically adjust and look great on any device, including desktops, tablets, and smartphones.